tessgi/TessGiWebsite/content/pages/observing/proposing-targets.md

 ## Target selection

 ### TESS Input Catalog

-When a target is in the TESS Input Catalog (TIC), investigators must include the TIC identification number.
+The TESS Input Catalog (TIC) is a catalog of approximately half a billion objects generated to assist in planning and executing observations and data reduction.
+The TIC includes detailed information about the characteristics of more than 2 million stars that have been identified as potential targets for the TESS Planet Search.
+The TIC also includes basic information for optically luminous persistent astronomical objects that may influence the photometry of TESS targets.

+Guest Investigators must include the TIC identification number when selecting targets if there is an entry in the TIC.
 The latest version of the TIC is [available from the MAST](data-access.html).
 For targets not in the TIC, PIs must provide the coordinates of the source and a TESS magnitude.
 Software for [estimating TESS magnitudes is available](proposal-tools.html).

 ## Observability of targets
 We have developed software to determine whether any target can be observed by TESS and for how many sectors.
 Details are provided on our [proposal tools page](proposal-tools.html)